wp-plugins/tpg-get-posts/trunk/readme.txt

 = 3.3.0 =
 * add ability to set a custom style more link
 * add support for localization
+* add admin notice to update extensions if applicable

 = 3.2.0 =
 * add ability to set a custom style for the entire post, not just the components